department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 <div class="va-introtext">

-Find out if you're eligible and how to apply for a survivors pension as a surviving spouse or child of a deceased Veteran with wartime service.
+Find out if you're eligible and how to apply for a VA survivors pension (sometimes called a "VA widows pension" or "VA death pension."
+You may qualify if you're the surviving spouse or unmarried dependent child of a wartime Veteran and meet certain income and net worth limits set by Congress.

 </div>

 <div class="feature" markdown=“1”>

-### Am I eligible for a survivors pension as a surviving spouse?
+### Am I eligible for a VA survivors pension as a surviving spouse?

 You may be able to get this benefit if you haven’t remarried after the Veteran’s death, if the deceased Veteran didn't receive a dishonorable discharge, and if the Veteran’s service meets at least one of the requirements listed below.